tidy-finance/website/docs/42_factor_selection_with_machine_learning.md

 In previous chapters, we illustrate that stock characteristics such as size provide valuable pricing information in addition to the market beta.\index{Factor zoo}\index{Factor model}\index{CAPM}
 Such findings question the usefulness of the Capital Asset Pricing Model.
-In fact, during the last decades, financial economists discovered a plethora of additional factors which may be correlated with the marginal utility of consumption (and would thus deserve a prominent role for pricing applications).
-The search for factors that explain the cross section of expected stock returns has produced hundreds of potential candidates, as noted more recently by @Harvey2016, @Mclean2016, and @Hou2020.
+In fact, during the last decades, financial economists discovered a plethora of additional factors which may be correlated with the marginal utility of consumption (and would thus deserve a prominent role in pricing applications).
+The search for factors that explain the cross-section of expected stock returns has produced hundreds of potential candidates, as noted more recently by @Harvey2016, @Mclean2016, and @Hou2020.
 Therefore, given the multitude of proposed risk factors, the challenge these days rather is: *do we believe in the relevance of 300+ risk factors?* During recent years, promising methods from the field of ML got applied to common finance applications.
 We refer to @Mullainathan2017 for a treatment of ML from the perspective of an econometrician, @Nagel2021 for an excellent review of ML practices in asset pricing, @Easley2021 for ML applications in (high-frequency) market microstructure, and @Dixon2020 for a detailed treatment of all methodological aspects.

 ## Brief theoretical background